breun/index_drives/README.md

 # index_drives

 A script to create an index of all files and directories on mounted drives, including metadata.
+Having this information can be useful when you don't know on what external drive a specific file is stored, or when trying to recover files from a damaged drive.

 ## Setup